This blogpost has been updated on 24-09-2024

 }

-If you have specific synchronized AD accounts, e.g., Service Accounts, that need non-expiring passwords in Azure AD, you must explicitly add the DisablePasswordExpiration value to the PasswordPolicies attribute.
+If you have specific synchronized AD accounts, such as service accounts (which I wouldn’t recommend to sync), that require non-expiring passwords in Azure AD, you must explicitly add the DisablePasswordExpiration value to the PasswordPolicies attribute.

 Thanks for the details.
 So once the AD and Entra expiration policies are in sync with each other (i.e Entra is using the AD based policy), what happens to users that are using Entra ID joined devices only to login?
 Do they get notified of expiring password?
 How do they change their password?